Propranolol for the Treatment of Kaposi Sarcoma in Adults

 - • Prior or concurrent malignancy whose natural history has the potential to interfere with the safety or efficacy assessment of the investigational regimen.
 Patients with prior or concurrent malignancy that does NOT meet that definition are eligible for this trial

 - • Currently taking beta-andrenergic antagonist(s) for other indications.
-Prior use is allowed.
+Prior use is allowed if the last dose of the beta-andrenergic antagonist is ≥ 5 half-lives of the agent prior to Day -7.

 - • Currently receiving concurrent treatment with an anticancer therapy.
 Patients must not have received any anticancer therapies within 4 weeks prior to receiving the first dose of propranolol.